 Urine is very much the happy medium between hair and saliva in terms of detection while remaining cost-effective and relatively non-invasive.
 For these reasons, it is widely preferred.

 Which panel should I choose?

 This depends entirely on your preferences and needs.
-The three most common drug testing panels are:
+The four most common drug testing panels are:

 5-Panel: This panel typically tests for THC, Opiates, PCP, Cocaine, and Amphetamines.